 Generally speaking, because both of the breeds that make up an Aussiedoodle are friendly dogs who are completely devoted to their “pack” whether it is one person or a whole family.

 This breed is definitely a companion dog and should not be an “outside only” dog.
 They are very intelligent and very social.
-If left alone they can act out and start to exhibit negative behaviors as they are trying to keep themselves occupied.
+If left alone they can act out and start to exhibit negative behaviors (digging, chewing, etc.) as they are trying to keep themselves occupied.

 Which is why…

-You’ll want to start your obedience training with this dog as young as possible, usually before they are 6mos old otherwise you will probably have a very headstrong adult Aussiedoodle on your hands.
+You’ll want to start your obedience training with this dog as young as possible, usually before they are six months old, otherwise you will probably have a very headstrong adult Aussiedoodle on your hands.

 Aussiedoodles make great family dogs